IntentArchitect/Support/README.md

 ## Create an Issue, so we can assist

-Looking for assistance, got a question or have new feature request?
+Looking for assistance, got a question or have new feature request, [create the issue](https://github.com/IntentArchitect/Support/issues/new/choose).

-Visit the [Issues](https://github.com/IntentArchitect/Support/issues/new/choose) tab to log a issue.